 • 1970 July 11 — Help-wanted ad lists 601 Delaware

-A Continental Coffee job notice in the Express and News uses the Delaware Street plant address, tying the firm to the old H & H facility in the early 1970s.
+A Continental Coffee job notice in the Express and News of 11 July 1970 uses the 601 Delaware Street plant address—placing the facility in active use with a Continental workforce two years before the real-estate sale.

 • 1972 March 28 — 601 Delaware offered for sale

-The San Antonio Express carries a real-estate listing for the Delaware Street property as the company era at that address winds down.
+The San Antonio Express of 28 March 1972 carries a real-estate listing for the 601 Delaware Street property as the coffee-plant era at that address winds down—some five months before the August 1972 deed of sale.

 • 1972 August 29 — Sale of Hoffmann-Hayman Warehouse Co.
 (601 Delaware)

-President G. P. Menger executes a sale contract with buyer Kenneth L. Wagner, recorded with the Bexar County Clerk.
+Gus P. Menger, as president of the Hoffmann-Hayman Warehouse Company, executes a deed of sale on 29 August 1972 conveying 601 Delaware Street to buyer Kenneth L. Wagner, recorded with the Bexar County Clerk.

 • 1973 May 26 — Texas Historical Marker — Three Rivers Glass Company

-The Texas Historical Commission dedicates a marker at the Three Rivers glassworks site, recognizing it as an early Texas glass manufacturer—part of the Crystalvac story that intersects H & H jars.
+The Texas Historical Commission dedicates a marker at the Three Rivers glassworks site on 26 May 1973, recognizing the plant as an early Texas glass manufacturer—civic acknowledgment, 36 years after the factory’s closure, that the Three Rivers Glass Company was significant local history.

 • 1974 August 5 — Death of Gustav Peter Menger

-Gustav P. Menger dies in San Antonio at age 84.
+Gustav P. (“Gus”) Menger dies in San Antonio on 5 August 1974 at age 84.
 Burial: Mission Burial Park South, Section 4 (Restland).

 • 1975 March 6 — 601 Delaware as B&W toy warehouse

-Kenneth L. Wagner, president of B&W Service Co., advertises from the address as a toy wholesaler distributing for World Toy House of St. Paul, Minnesota—one post-factory reuse of the plant.
+Kenneth L. Wagner, president of B&W Service Co., advertises from 601 Delaware as a toy wholesaler distributing for World Toy House of St. Paul, Minnesota, in the San Antonio Express of 6 March 1975—the first documented post-H&H commercial use of the address.

 • 1996 — Ball Corporation exits glass

-Ball Corporation (successor to Ball Brothers) sells its remaining glass interests to Saint-Gobain and pivots toward metal packaging and aerospace—a coda to the Ball era that included Three Rivers Crystalvac production.
+Ball Corporation (successor to Ball Brothers Glass Manufacturing Company) sells its remaining glass operations to Saint-Gobain of France in 1996 and pivots entirely toward metal packaging and aerospace—the final chapter of the Ball-family glass industrial arc that had included the Three Rivers Glass plant and the H&H Crystalvac supply chain.

 • 2017 April 28-29 — Three Rivers Glass Show (80th anniversary)

-Collectors and historians meet in Three Rivers for a weekend show marking eighty years since the glassworks closed—tables of Crystalvac and other South Texas glass, talks, and a historical-marker walk.
-Field notes appear on this site.
+Collectors and historians gather in Three Rivers, Texas, for a weekend show marking eighty years since the glassworks closed—tables of Crystalvac and other South Texas glass, talks, and a historical-marker walk.
+Field notes from the show are published on this site.

 Related: Facts · Research · History · Mystery